tanishaa109/PRODIGY_GA_TASK02/README.md

 ## 📸 Outputs

-Generated images are stored in the `outputs/` folder.
+Generated images are available in the `outputs` folder.

-Screenshots of model loading, prompt input, and generated outputs are available in the `screenshots/` folder.
+Project execution screenshots are available in the `screenshots` folder.

 ---

-## ⚠️ Important Note
+## ⚠️ GitHub Notebook Preview

-GitHub may occasionally fail to render large Jupyter notebooks in preview mode.
+Sometimes GitHub may fail to render large Jupyter notebooks and display a notebook preview error.

-If the notebook preview does not load:

-1. Download the notebook file
+If this happens:

-2. Open it directly in Google Colab
+1. Open the notebook directly in Google Colab.
+2. Or download the notebook and upload it to Colab.
-3. Run the notebook normally
+3. Run the notebook normally.

-The notebook itself is not affected.
+The notebook file itself remains fully functional.

 ---

-## 👨‍💻 Internship Task
+## 🎯 Internship Task

-Prodigy Infotech - Generative AI Internship
+**Prodigy Infotech – Generative AI Internship**

-Task 02: Text-to-Image Generation using Stable Diffusion
+**Task 02:** Generate images from text prompts using a pre-trained generative model (Stable Diffusion).

+---

+## 👨‍💻 Author

+Tanisha Sharma